Worship At EET

 Members who wish to purchase additional tickets for friends/family:

-1. Please visit the Contribute page of the EET website
+1. Please visit the Donate page of the EET website

 3. Include the full names of your guests in the “Payment Notes” box